-Meat Puppets Come Galloping Out Of A Stable With 'Warranty'
+Meat Puppets Come Galloping Out Of The Stable With 'Warranty'

 In August 2017, all the original members of the Arizona rock and roll band the Meat Puppets got together for the first time in 22 years to perform.